A Fresh Start

 “Your attitude should be the same as that of Christ Jesus.”
 (Philippians 2:5)

 We all need attitude upgrades.
 We all must choose to get to the root cause, which generally originates in the heart where our intentions lie.
-We must intentionally take steps, such as the ones listed above, to improve the aroma of our hearts (our attitudes).
+We must intentionally take steps, such as the ones listed above, to improve the aroma of our hearts (i.e., our attitudes) to make sure our Everyday Attitude pleases God.
 Doing serves to upgrade our attitudes, which in turn upgrades our lives in increasingly significant and probably unpredictable and uncountable ways.